 - GPU: GeForce GTX 1060 6GB or equivalent

 Table of ContentsShow

-If you’re using a laptop, ensure that the battery mode is set on “High Performance” instead of “Balanced.”
-Furthermore, ensure that your GPU drivers are up-to-date as new releases often come with a patch from NVIDIA and/or AMD the same day or a couple of days before.
+If you’re using a laptop, ensure that the battery mode is set to “High Performance” instead of “Balanced.”
+Furthermore, ensure that your GPU drivers are up to date as new releases often come with a patch from NVIDIA and/or AMD the same day or a couple of days before.

-If you have an NVIDIA GPU, then follow the steps below to optimize your NVIDIA settings.
+If you have an NVIDIA GPU, follow the steps below to optimize your NVIDIA settings.

-- Select the tab Program Settings and find Shadow of the Tomb Raider.
-If you can not find it, click on Add and try to find it here. (try running the game first and close it down again if you can not find it)
+- Select the tab Program settings and find Shadow of the Tomb Raider.
+If you can’t find it, click on Add and try to find it here (try running the game first and close it down again if you can’t find it).